Exercise 19 Fitting an autoregressive model to longitudinal test measurements

 Data for this exercise is taken from a study by Osborne and Suddick (1972).
 In this study, N=204 children took the Wechsler Intelligence Test for Children (WISC) at ages 6, 7, 9 and 11.
 There are two subtests - Verbal and Non-verbal reasoning.

-Scores on both tets were recorded for each child at each time point, resulting in 4 variables for the Verbal test (V1, V2, V3, V4) and 4 variables for the Non-verbal test (N1, N2, N3, N4).
+Scores on both tests were recorded for each child at each time point, resulting in 4 variables for the Verbal test (V1, V2, V3, V4) and 4 variables for the Non-verbal test (N1, N2, N3, N4).

 In terms of data, we only have summary statistics - means, Standard Deviations and correlations of all the observed variables - which were reported in the article.
-As you can see in the table below, the mean of Verbal test increases as the children get older, and so does the mean of Non-verbal test.
+As you can see in Figure 19.1 below, the mean of Verbal test increases as the children get older, and so does the mean of Non-verbal test.
 The Standard Deviations also increase, suggesting the increasing spread of scores over time.
 However, the test scores of the same kind correlate strongly, suggesting that there is certain stability to rank ordering of children; so that despite everyone improving their scores, the children doing best at Time 1 still tend to do better at Time 2, 3 and 4.

 19.3 Worked Example - Testing an autoregressive model for WISC Verbal subtest